 Aerotime uses laconic white in web design

 Web design trends are always a glimpse into the future.
 2023 promises to enter digital history as an experimental artistic year.
 So let’s discuss 4 design trends that will help you select the best colors for marketing purposes next year.

 One of the leading trends of recent years is minimalism.
 According to a joint study by Adobe and the University of Toronto, modern users prefer simple combinations that use 2 to 3 colors.
 In 2022, the use of a completely monochrome palette has changed to a more colorful one.

 The goal of new minimalism is to make the site more interesting without detracting from the essence of the page.
 Black and white background with a lot of air and small bright accents helps to achieve this goal.

 Let’s look at Unit.co, a banking-as-a-service platform.
 Its website embraces minimalism to near perfection.
 The luxury black website with tastefully used color elements grabs our attention and guides us to focus on the most important messages.

 2. Memphis style design

-As one of the defining aesthetics of the 1980s, Memphis design is sometimes considered as a flashy style that combines many chaotic patterns and shapes.
-Memphis design is more colorful, accessible and adventurous than traditional design has ever been, it is a rejection of minimalism.
+As one of the defining aesthetics of the 1980s, Memphis design is sometimes considered a flashy style that combines many chaotic patterns and shapes.
+Memphis design is more colorful, accessible and adventurous than traditional design has ever been.
+It is a rejection of minimalism.